dewitt4/Cloud-Custodain/README.rst

 Given that, you can run cloud-custodian with::

   # Validate the configuration (note this happens by default on run)
-  $ custodian validate -c policy.yml
+  $ custodian validate policy.yml

   # Dryrun on the policies (no actions executed) to see what resources
   # match each policy.
-  $ custodian run --dryrun -c policy.yml -s out
+  $ custodian run --dryrun -s out policy.yml

   # Run the policy
-  $ custodian run -c policy.yml -s out
+  $ custodian run -s out policy.yml

 Custodian supports a few other useful subcommands and options, including